 Instruction will address the requirements of the EC and AB, as well as address the recommendations from the Centers for Disease Control and Prevention.
 The comprehensive sexual health curriculum will be taught during your student's regular core class, during science.
-Parents will be provided notification in advance of the teaching be given an opportunity to inspect the curriculum and if desired, opt out of the lessons.
+Parents/guardian will be provided notification in advance of the teaching be given an opportunity to inspect the curriculum and if desired, opt out of the lessons.

-Parents or guardians of all pupils in the district (in grades 7 and 8) are hereby notified that school authorities may excuse any pupil from school for the purpose of obtaining confidential medical services without the consent of the pupil's parent or guardian.
+Parents/guardians of all students in the District (in grades 7 and 8) are hereby notified that school authorities may excuse any student from school for the purpose of obtaining confidential medical services without the consent of the student's parent/guardian.

-Excuse from Instruction on Religious Grounds: Whenever any part of the instruction in health, family life education or sex education conflicts with the beliefs of the parent/guardian of any pupil, the pupil, upon written request, shall be excused from the part of the training which conflicts with such religious training and beliefs.
+Excuse from Instruction on Religious Grounds: Whenever any part of the instruction in health, family life education or sex education conflicts with the beliefs of the parent/guardian of any student, the student, upon written request, shall be excused from the part of the training which conflicts with such religious training and beliefs.

-Pupils' Rights to Refrain from Harmful Use of Animals:

-A pupil's moral objection to dissection or otherwise harming or destroying animals must be substantiated by a note from the pupil's parent or guardian.
+Students' Rights to Refrain from Harmful Use of Animals: A student's moral objection to dissection or otherwise harming or destroying animals must be substantiated by a note from the student's parent/guardian.

-Pupils with Temporary Disabilities - Individual Instruction: Students with temporary disabilities, who cannot attend regular day classes, may receive individual instruction provided by the District at no cost to the parent.
+Students with Temporary Disabilities - Individual Instruction: Student with temporary disabilities, who cannot attend regular day classes, may receive individual instruction provided by the District at no cost to the parent/guardian.

-Pupils with Temporary Disabilities - Residency Requirements: A pupil with a temporary disability, who is in a hospital or other health facility, which is outside of the school district in which the parent resides, shall have complied with residency requirements for school attendance in the school district in which the hospital is located.
-It is the primary responsibility of the parent or guardian of the pupil with the temporary disability to notify the school district of the pupil's presence in a qualifying hospital.
-The pupil shall be provided with instruction no later than 5 working days after a determination is made that he or she qualifies for individual instruction.
+Students with Temporary Disabilities - Residency Requirements: A student with a temporary disability, who is in a hospital or other health facility, which is outside of the school District in which the parent/guardian resides, shall have complied with residency requirements for school attendance in the school District in which the hospital is located.
+It is the primary responsibility of the parent/guardian of the student with the temporary disability to notify the school District of the student's presence in a qualifying hospital.
+The student shall be provided with instruction no later than 5 working days after a determination is made that he or she qualifies for individual instruction.

-HESD Photo and Video Release Form: The district publishes many pictures of students and students' written work which may appear in district publications such as the Student/Parent Handbook, teacher recruitment displays, school web pages or district web pages.
-Students appearing on the site/district web pages, videos or brochures will not be identified by their full names.
+HESD Photo and Video Release Form: The District publishes many pictures of students and students' written work which may appear in District publications such as the Student/Parent Handbook, teacher recruitment displays, school web pages or District web pages.
+Students appearing on the site/District web pages, videos or brochures will not be identified by their full names.